UsmanJ/cv/README.md

 - When hiring developers for my start-up, I had to make an informed decision from the information I had available.
 I analyzed their previous work, the time frames in which they completed projects, specialist skills amongst the team and also the quote which they were providing me with.
 - When purchasing my flat, I decided on purchasing the property that I believed would deliver the best overall return in a five-year period.
 I decided to go for a property which is currently returning a 7.4% rental yield and has increased in value by 3% in 10 months.

-#### Manage time efficiently

-Prioritizing things that need to be completed first and getting them done before moving on to things that are not a priority allows me to manage my time efficiently.

-- Completing mini programming tasks in a given time period whilst having other work commitments
-- Worked part time during the Makers Academy’s intensive course
-- Meet deadlines both in work and academic environments
+#### Project Management

+- Managed a team of 4 when working on my start-up.
+Used Basecamp to organize daily and weekly tasks that needed to completed.
+Conducted daily Skype calls to keep the entire team up to date with the project's progress.
+- Managed drivers simultaneously when working for Legend Chauffeurs.
+Ensuring drivers are in the right place at the right time and catering for any special requests from clients.

 #### Exceptional teamwork abilities

 Having been part of a number of teams, I have grown to be a team player that can constantly motivate his team and keeps team spirits high.

 - Worked with developers abroad in different time zones for two different projects.
 - Working as a team for my final project was another invaluable experience of working as a team.
-Sharing ideas, bouncing thoughts of each other and encouraging team members to believe they can do it when they are feeling low
+Sharing ideas, bouncing thoughts of each other and encouraging team members to believe they can do it when they are feeling low.

 #### Passionate Learner